t-leandro/spring-boot-demo/README.md

 # Modules

 - Operands are received as strings in both modules, in order to preserve their precision.
-Only on the calculator implementation it's decided what java number type to use.
+Only on the calculator implementation it's decided what java number representation to use(float, double, BigDecimal, etc) depending on factors such as performance and precision.
+Currently only contains a BigDecimal implementation(BigDecimalCalculator.java).

 1. Common module